Choosing The Right Dysphagia Treatment

 It’s still not easy, but following these steps can increase your efficiency in selecting the right treatments, as well as improve the effectiveness of the intervention plan.

 To make life a little easier, you can now reference critical information about swallowing anatomy and treatments in the palm of your hand with the Dysphagia Therapy app for clinicians, with the popular Therapy Finder.
-Now available for iOS and Android devices on the App Store and Google Play.

 - Carnaby, G. D., & Harenberg, L. (2013).
 What is “usual care” in dysphagia rehabilitation: A survey of USA dysphagia practice patterns.
 Dysphagia, 28(4), 567-574.